ABTC Board of Trustees

 Jane Williams is an Animal Training Instructor and Clinical Animal Behaviourist working in the East of England and on-line.
 She has been ABTC registered since 2008, an ABTC Trustee since 2018 and was its Chair 2018-2020.
 Jane has been a full member of the APDT since 2008 and of the APBC since 2009 and was the APBC Chair 2017-2020.
 Since gaining her M.Sc. from the University of Southampton, Jane has delivered CPD to vet practice staff, developed resources to improve owner understanding of their pet’s behaviour and worked hard to promote animal welfare through the ABTC and APBC.
 Alongside a full and varied career as a behaviourist and trainer, Jane lives with a number of reptiles, 6 rescue dogs, Harry the rabbit and another equally animal-mad human.

-David Montgomery - President
+David Montgomery - Treasurer and President

 Lauren Johnson

 After ten years lecturing in animal science, welfare, behaviour and nutrition, Lauren set up one of the first commercial track liveries in the world.
 This was motivated by a keen interest in elevating welfare in domestically kept horses and cementing the role of management in good quality, positive reinforcement based training.
-Lauren has a BSc (Hons) in animal science, is a qualified teacher, AMTRA trained and is currently undertaking the ABTC accredited ATI qualification.
-She trained as a hoofcare provider in 2014 to compliment the rehabilitation work undertaken at her livery yard.
-She is also a freelance writer, having had many articles published and in 2023 will publish her own book on track systems.

 Nikki McLeod

 A crazy cat lady and self-confessed study geek, Nikki has been a RVN since 2000.
 With her fingers in many pies, she splits what little time she has between working as the Cat Advocate and consulting nurse for a small animal practice in Fife Scotland, and studying for multiple certificates.
-Not satisfied with gaining her first undergraduate degree at 50, she is now studying for a Clinical Animal Behaviour Masters degree at University of Edinburgh, with a view to becoming a practice-based Clinical Animal Behaviourist.
-She is also keeping a BVNA Council seat warm for the next three years.

 Sian Jones